 - Participate in three to four virtual meetings per year with other clinical fellows and HIVMA leaders.

-- Complete a survey prior to the start of the fellowship and a post-program survey at the completion of the training year.
+- Complete a survey prior to the start of the fellowship.

 Fellowship Completion Requirements

-At the completion of the program, fellows are required to complete a survey that includes:
+At the completion of the program, fellows are required to complete a survey and share the following:

 - A personal statement describing the fellowship experience.